vmauery/smrtclcltr/README.md

 ## Building
 ### Prerequisites
- - cmake and cmake
+ - meson and ninja
- - clang++ or g++
+ - clang++-12 or g++-10 (or later)
+ - libmpfr-dev (optional, but recommended for speed and usability)
- - libgmp-dev
+ - libgmp-dev (optional, but second choice)
  - libboost-dev (header-only libraries)

 ### Incantation
-SmrtClcltr's build system is cmake-based.
-So build it just like any other cmake application.
+SmrtClcltr's build system is meson-based.
+So build it just like any other meson application.
 ```
-# configure
+# configure (name assumes gcc is default)
-( mkdir build && cd build && cmake .. )
+meson build-gcc

 # build
+ninja -C build-gcc

+# configure with an alternate compiler
+CC=clang CXX=clang++ meson build-clang

+# build
-make -C build/
+ninja -C build-clang
 ```